tidymodels/tailor/README.md

 post_obj
 #>
 #> ── tailor ──────────────────────────────────────────────────────────────────────
-#> A postprocessor with 1 adjustment:
+#> A binary postprocessor with 1 adjustment:
 #>
 #> • Adjust probability threshold to 0.9.
 ```